-141. Unit Strength of Pole. - The Second Law of Magnetic Force (see Art.
+141. Unit Strength of Pole.-The Second Law of Magnetic Force (see Art.
 128) stated that the force exerted between two poles was proportional to the product of their strengths, and was inversely proportional to the square of the distance between them.
 It is possible to choose such a strength of pole that this proportionality shall become numerically an equality.
-In order that this may be so, we must adopt the following as our unit of strength of a pole, or unit magnetic pole: A Uni' Magnetic Pole is one of such a strength that, when placed at a distance of one centimetre from a similar pole of equal strength it repels it with a force of one dyne (see Art.
+In order that this may be so, we must adopt the following as our unit of strength of a pole, or unit magnetic pole: A Unit Magnetic Pole is one of such a strength that, when placed at a distance of one centimetre from a similar pole of equal strength it repels it with a force of one dyne (see Art.
 352).
-If we adopt this definition we may express the second law of magnetic force in the following equation: - where f is the force (in dynes), m and m' the strengths of the two poles, and d the distance between them (in centimetres).
-From this definition is derived the arbitrary convention about magnetic lines.
-If at any place in a magnetic field we imagine a unit magnetic pole to be set it will be acted upon, tending to move along the lines of the field.
-Then if at that place we find the force on the pole to be H dynes, we may conceive that there are H lines drawn per square centimetre.
-For example, if we describe the field as having 50 lines side by side per square centimetre, we mean that a unit pole placed there will be acted on with a force of 50 dynes.
-This subject is resumed in Lesson XXVI., Art.
-338, on the Theory of Magnetic Potential.
+If we adopt this definition we may express the second law of magnetic force in the following equation:-

-$$f = \frac{m \times m'}{d^2},$$
+$$f = \frac{m \times m'}{d^2}$$